-Heaven's Wildlife Rescue is a non-profit wildlife rehabilitation and education centre in Sarnia-Lambton that rescues, treats, and releases orphaned, injured, and displaced native wildlife.
-The organization provides public guidance on humane wildlife encounters, relies on volunteers and community donations to cover medical and operating costs, and scales up care during busy baby season.
-Support options include monetary donations by e transfer and in-kind gifts from community wish lists to help cover ongoing animal care and seasonal needs.
+Heaven's Wildlife Rescue is a non-profit wildlife rehabilitation and education centre in Sarnia-Lambton that rescues, treats, and rehabilitates orphaned, injured, and displaced native wildlife for release.
+The organization provides public guidance on humane wildlife interactions and delivers outreach and education programs while relying on volunteers, sponsors, donations, and fundraising to cover medical and operating costs.
+They run donation drives and sponsorships for everyday supplies and animal care, and maintain local drop-off points for needed items.

 Last updated on Feb 8th, 2026